ShipSoft/FairShip/field/README.md

 interpolation based on the binned map data, which is essentially a 3d histogram.

 The structure of the field map ROOT data file is as follows.
-It should contain two TTrees, one called Range which specifies the co-ordinate limits and bin sizes (in cm) using the following floating-point precision variables:
+It should contain two TTrees, one called Range which specifies the coordinate limits and bin sizes (in cm) using the following floating-point precision variables:

 ```